Keyboard shortcuts

 Notes

 • If an entry is included for a given combination of commodity and region, entries must be provided covering all milestone years and time slices.
+For those regions not explicitly included for a given commodity, a zero levy/incentive is assumed.
+At least one levy/incentive entry must be provided for at least one commodity.

 demand.csv